Toward a Git curriculum for team members

 - We assume GNU/Linux.

-- Understand that
+- Understand that git config --globalusually modifies the file~/.gitconfig.

-. - Understand that
+- Understand that git configusually modifies the file.git/config.

 2Inspecting history